-Today’s genre of sci-fi films are avant-garde.
-Those scientific films could be considered as social commentaries about what the not-so-far future will become, well before the human population becomes fully aware of the endless possibilities.
-What is hovering over our subconscious minds is that the future is unknown and a frightening place.
+Today’s sci-fi cinema are avant-garde.
+Those scientific films could be considered social commentaries about what the not-so-far future will become, before the human population becomes fully aware of the possibilities, what is hovering over the subconscious mind is that the future is an unknown and a frightening place.
 Even science fiction literature from the likes of Mary Shelly, Robert Heinlien, H.G.
-Wells, Isaac Asimov, George Orwell, and Ayn Rand, poses moralistic and ethical questions about our post-modern technological realism.
+Wells, Isaac Asimov, George Orwell, and Ayn Rand, poses moralistic and ethical questions about our “post-modern” technological realism.

 The technology already exists.

 The breaking of the genetic code happened in 1961 by the Geneticists Marshal Nirenberg and Heinrich Matthaei by decoding the relationship of mRNA to amino acids.
 The unimaginable happened with the last coding of the human genome published in 2003 by Genome.
 Of course, recent breakthroughs in genetic sequencing were never possible without the help from discoveries made by Oswald Avery and his colleagues that suggested DNA was responsible for transferring of genetic material in 1944.

 It was in 1948 that the Nobel Laureate in Chemistry, Wilhelm Kaurin Tiselius prophetically asserted, “the knowledge of the genetic code could lead to methods of tampering with life, creating new diseases, controlling minds, influencing heredity in certain desired directions.”
 Over the past decade, current events stirred up controversies surrounding the Human Genome Project on embryonic stem cells, human cloning, In-vitro fertilization, test-tube babies, and creating environments where the genetic research already takes place.

 Human beings are motivated by endless pursuit for self-knowledge.